zaius/docs/content/learn/steps/after-steps.md

 Both a build and deploy pipeline can contain `after-steps` steps that need to be executed after a build or deploy has either failed or passed.

-A good use-case for `after-steps` are *notifications* to a chat room, closing an issue on a project management system or sending out a newsletter after a succesful deploy.
+A good use-case for `after-steps` are *notifications* to a chat room, closing an issue on a project management system or sending out a newsletter after a successful deploy.

 Below is an example example of leveraging a [Slack notification](https://github.com/wercker/step-slack) step to send a message after a deploy on wercker.
 We make use of the `after-steps` element to signify that the message has to be sent after the deploy has either failed or passed